-Roam Highlighter is a web browser highlighter extension that is meant for helping you in highlighting, selecting, and copying texts that you read online.
+Roam Highlighter is a web browser highlighter extension that is meant to help you in highlighting, selecting, and copying texts that you read online.
 Although your highlighted texts are not automatically inserted into the Roam page, you can paste highlighted sentences on Roam with one click.

 Also, it extracts the text, you can paste it on other note-taking apps such as Obsidian, Logseq, or Notion in the format that best suits your workflow.

 This is a Chrome Extension that provides you with lighter and more intuitive note-taking attributes.
 You can even highlight various paragraphs, sentences, or phrases in multiple sections and combine them all at once.

 With a yellow-colored pen on Marker.io, you can easily and prominently highlight sentences in an article to identify and locate them when reading or reviewing.
 It is a Chrome extension that is useful when reading lengthy files, articles, or sites online.